magao-x/purepyindi/README.md

   - adds and expects the 'Z' suffix to indicate UTC in ISO timestamps (e.g. `2019-08-12T20:49:50.420459Z`) — other timezones not supported
   - does not support sexagesimal number formats in properties
   - when changing text and number property vectors, only the changed element in the vector is sent as part of the `newProperty` message

-**Work-in-progress, mostly undocumented, minimal test coverage.
-Use at your own risk!**

-## Utility scripts

-  * `ipyindi` - Connect to an INDI server and start an IPython REPL with the INDIClient available as `c`
-  * `plotINDI` - Watch and plot a time series of changes to a (numeric) INDI property element as they happen

 ## Quick start